When to Make an Insurance Claim For a Car Accident

 Notify Your Insurance Company

-Call your insurance agent or use an online form to start the insurance claim process.
-Provide details from the police report, accident photos, and witness statements.
-Reporting the accident quickly helps with claim approval and speeds up vehicle repairs.
+Contact your insurer as soon as possible — by phone or online — to start the car accident claim process.
+Provide the police report, accident photos, and any witness statements you collected at the scene.
+Reporting quickly helps speed up vehicle repairs.

 Document Everything for the Claims Process